petia1960/julia/README.md

 * GCC version 4.7 or later is required to build Julia.
 * To use external shared libraries not in the system library search path, set `USE_SYSTEM_XXX=1` and `LDFLAGS=-Wl,-rpath,/path/to/dir/contains/libXXX.so` in `Make.user`.
   * Instead of setting `LDFLAGS`, putting the library directory into the environment variable `LD_LIBRARY_PATH` (at both compile and run time) also works.
+* It is important to note that the `USE_SYSTEM_*` flags should be used with caution.
+These are meant only for troubleshooting and porting, not for production use.
+Issues arising from the use of these flags will generally not be accepted.
 * See also the [external dependencies](#required-build-tools-and-external-libraries).

 #### Architecture Customization